-The solder feed guide set, Fluoroplastic tube, and solder feed pulley unit are sold separately.
+\ The solder feed guide set, Fluoroplastic tube, and solder feed pulley unit are sold separately.
 Use the parts corresponding to the solder wire diameter which will be used.

 - Do not use solder other than the compatible wire diameter.
 Doing so will cause a malfunction.
 The attachment method of the solder feed pulley unit for Φ0.3 mm solder (BX1000) is different.
 Refer to "Solder setting method" included with the BX1000. - First, switch off the power of the HAKKO FU-601 and let the tip cool down to room temperature before performing work.
 Performing work while the tip is hot risks causing burns. - 1.
-First, open the feeder unit cover and cut the solder on the solder reel side of the solder feed pulley unit.
+Open the feeder unit cover and loosen the screw.
+Remove the tube unit and cut the solder.